Soumit-Santra/File-Organizer/README.md

 ### Undo Log Location

-The undo log is stored as `file_organizer_undo_log.json` in the same directory as the script.
+The undo log is stored as `file_organizer_undo_log.json` in the same directory as the script or EXE.

 ### Customizing File Categories